NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/discovery.md

  * Identify & explain relevant columns: names, format, units, ranges, cleanliness
  * Issues or challenges in working with the data (e.g. too big, non-standard key formatting making cross-referencing difficult, missing information, too broad or narrow)
 4. Establish **Challenge Goals**:
  * While this may change, it is important to consider what challenges you intend to take on.

-See below for more details.
+## Grading

+The discovery document will be graded based on adherence to the above guidelines.
+There is no formal rubric for this deliverable.